-Despite the promulgation of EPA's snowmobile standards and the D.C.
-Circuit Court decisions on snowmobile access to national parks and snowmobile emission standards, snowmobile issues remain far from resolved.
+Despite actions by Congress, EPA, NPS, and the courts, snowmobile issues remain far from resolved.
+Congress has provided a temporary resolution of the Yellowstone access issue, but since it affects only the current winter season, the issue is likely to return in the 109th Congress.
 EPA and the National Park Service have been charged by the courts with revising emission standards and developing snowmobile access requirements, respectively.
-Congress may address some of these issues, and the courts will also continue to be involved in their resolution.
-Court action will include the continuing legal proceedings over Yellowstone access, as well as the suits filed regarding emission standards for snowmobiles.
+Their actions will provide further opportunities for public and congressional involvement.
+The courts will also continue to be involved in these issues, with the continuing legal proceedings over Yellowstone access, as well as the suits filed regarding emission standards for snowmobiles.

-Public interest in these issues remains significant: the reopening of the Yellowstone area Winter Use Plan in early 2003 generated 350,000 public comments.
-As a result, Congress can also be expected to retain an interest in the resolution of these issues.
+Public interest in snowmobile issues remains significant: the reopening of the Yellowstone area Winter Use Plan in early 2003, for example, generated 350,000 public comments.
+Thus, Congress can be expected to retain an interest in the resolution of these issues.